bayileyegnabate/11-javascript/README.md

 ## Results:
 - Now the UFO sightings webpage allows you to filter the sightings table using date, city name, state, country and even the shape of the sighting.
 That is a huge convenience for users.

--The screen shoots bellow show sample results of using multiple filters:
+- The screen shoots bellow show sample results of using multiple filters:

 - **filtered by date**
 ![filtered by date](static/images/filter-by-date.png)